ankeesler/anwork/doc/ARCH.md

   a suite that begins with the name of the last segment of the package name.
 For example, in the package com.marshmallow.anwork.foo.test, there should be a Junit suite class named AllFooTests.
 - The AllTests class should be kept up to date to run all tests for the ANWORK project.

+Stage 2 tests have the ability to run CLI commands with the packaged ANWORK binary and expect output in the form of regular expressions.
+See the *SmoketestExpect* class for more details.